7 Tips to Improve your SEO Today

 Let’s say you’re running a startup and need a few business solutions.
 You’d find ones that match your needs, such as a phone system for small business.
 It’s the same with planning and creating content – match it to customer needs and wants.
 The more personal you can make your content, the more your brand will seem like the solution they’ve been looking for.

-2. Not Using Keyword Groups
+2. Use Keyword Groups

 We all know that SEO changes over time.
 Google’s machine-learning capabilities improve from month to month, and tactics that worked six months ago can quickly become old hat.
 It’s essential to keep a close eye on new SEO trends and Google updates and apply them as soon as possible.